African women en route to Europe often land up stuck in Morocco, taking on precarious work as hairdressers and

 In 1994, Zambia was on the cusp of qualifying for the World Cup.
 After a tragedy wiped out the national team it lost to bad refereeing.

-Abdul Hakeem, in his 80s has lived in Morocco for over 320 years, where he raised a family and runs two Aikido dojos.
+Abdul Hakeem, in his 80s has lived in Morocco for over thirty two years, where he raised a family and runs two Aikido dojos.